wordsworthc/evo-python-sdk/packages/evo-sdk-common/docs/oauth.md

 ## Client credentials authentication

-Using `ClientCredientialsAuthorizer` we can handle service to service authentication.
+Using `ClientCredientialsAuthorizer` we can handle service-to-service authentication.

 ``` python
 import logging